FooBarWidget/default_value_for/README.md

 You can verify the authenticity of the gem by following The Complete Guide to Verifying Gems with rubygems-openpgp: http://www.rubygems-openpgp-ca.org/blog/the-complete-guide-to-verifying-gems-with-rubygems-openpgp.html

-## Rails 3.0 and 3.1
+## Rails 3.0 - 3.1 / Ruby 1.9.3 and lower

-default_value_for no longer supports Rails 3.0 or 3.1!
-The last version that supported these version of rails is version 2.0.3.
-Install that with:
+To use default_value_for with older versions of Ruby and Rails, you must use the previous stable release, 2.0.3.
+This version works with Rails 3.0, 3.1, and 3.2; and Ruby 1.8.7 and higher.
+It **does not** work with Rails 4.

 ```ruby
 gem "default_value_for", "~> 2.0.3"